mythitorium/shounic-best-clips-rs/README.md

 - [ ] server/tables endpoint
 - [x] Refactor state struct to not be so ass
 - [ ] Re-write interactions with the database so it isn't so ass
-- [ ] Prevent voting round value from ever decreasing
+- [x] Prevent voting round value from ever decreasing
-- [ ] Make server/tables endpoint target single rows only
+- [x] Make server/tables endpoint target single rows only
 - [ ] Figure out how tf raw submissions are going to be handled
-- [ ] Remove token_cache
+- [x] Remove token_cache
 - [ ] Implement a new config parameter for controlling eliminations
   - [ ] Consider a staggered thread-based cull
   - [ ] Endpoint handling
   - [ ] Database
-  - [ ] Implement automatic round increase
+  - [x] Implement automatic round increase
-- [ ] Remove old tally system
+- [x] Remove old tally system
 - [ ] Replace all text responses with json ones
+- [ ] Implement the ability to disable voting
+- [ ] Clean up unused code